Not about fit in, it’s about truly belonged

-3. Change a lifestyle
+3. Changing lifestyle

-4. Middle ground for our families
+4. The middle ground for our families

 After moving to Barcelona, we want to keep a close relationship with our family and friends!
-(Read The challenge of staying connected with oversea family)

 I am from Taiwan, and Daniel is from Brazil.
 Living in Taiwan makes our visit to Brazil extremely difficult.
 It takes about 30 hours total to reach from one end to the other, and airline tickets are expensive!!
 We want to make sure our girls can spend quality time with both the Taiwanese and the Brazilian family.
-Move to Spain can reduce the travel distance and cost to Brazil.
+Moving to Spain can reduce the travel distance and cost to Brazil.
 Meanwhile, we can still maintain a relationship with our Taiwanese family.

 5. Career development

 Before Nanani World, I was working in marketing strategies and event planning; Daniel is a financial advisor.
 We are seeking to gain international exposure to stimulus creativity and knowledge.
 Barcelona is a vibrant city that is full of stories to tell.